Sunbird-cQube/cQube_Base/README.md

 - In URL field, fill `http://<private_ip_of_cqube_server>:9090` Optionally configure the other settings.
 - Click on Save
 - On home page, click on '+' symbol and select Import
-- Click on 'Upload JSON file' and select the json file which is located in git repository `cQube/development/grafana/cQube_Monitoring_Dashboard.json`  and click Import
+- Click on `Upload JSON file` and select the json file which is located in git repository `cQube/development/grafana/cQube_Monitoring_Dashboard.json`  and click Import
 - Dashboard is succesfully imported to grafana with the name of cQube_Monitoring_Dashboard

 <h4>Uploading data to S3 Emission bucket:</h4>